International School of Kuala Lumpur

 Established in 1965, the ISKL was the first school with an American curriculum in Malaysia.
 It was also the first fully accredited international school in Malaysia.
 The curriculum is US-based, and offers students the chance to earn a High School Diploma, an International Baccalaureate diploma (or certificates), and to attend Advanced Placement programs.
 The majority of students are from expatriate families seeking a western school system for their children while living abroad.
 At the same time, there are many Malaysians seeking an American-based education who also attend the school.
 While the school focuses on a western education system, it also maintains and encourages cultural relations with its host country, giving students the opportunity to participate in a variety of cultural activities.
 The school also employs the national and compulsory law of enforcing school uniforms.
 As of 2021, there are approximately 1500 students from more than 65 countries, with the most common nationalities being Americans, (South) Koreans, Malaysians, Chinese, and Indians.
 Other well-represented nationalities included are British, Canadians, Dutch, Norwegian, Japanese, Australian, Indonesian, Colombian, and Pakistani.
 A majority of students have parents working for oil companies or embassies, as ISKL has a close relationship with the US, and other embassies, ambassadors, and high commissioners who are regular guests at ISKL events and ceremonies.

 ISKL's teaching faculty comprises individuals from the US, Canada, the UK, Australia, New Zealand, Japan, South Korea, China, Colombia, Argentina, Mexico, France, Germany, Chile, and Malaysia.
 Over 75% of them hold degrees at the master's or doctorate level.

-ISKL is the first school to achieve Malaysia’s Green Building Index Platinum rating for sustainable design.
+ISKL is the first school to achieve Malaysia's Green Building Index Platinum rating for sustainable design.

+History

+ISKL was first situated in an old palace on Jalan Maxwell in the Kenny Hills area, before being granted a 2.6 ha parcel of land in Jalan Kerja Ayer Lama, Ampang Jaya in 1976.
+In 1992, the Melawati campus opened to accommodate the Elementary School and the Ampang campus became the home of the Middle and High School.
+In March 1995, the High School moved to a new wing of the Ampang campus.

+ISKL moved to a 26 acre site on Ampang Hilir in 2018.

 Media coverage

 As a large and well known international school in Malaysia, ISKL is often in the news.

-In terms of private school fees in Malaysia, ISKL is often interviewed or referenced, in part because it one of the country's most expensive schools.
+In terms of private school fees in Malaysia, ISKL is often interviewed or referenced, in part because it is one of the country's most expensive schools.

 In terms of the school's charity work, an example is its outreach to poorer children in Klang Valley.

 The school is also in the news for its scholarships for Malaysian students, alumni relations, and awards.
 ISKL's High school principal, Jeff Farrington, was recently named the Principal of the Year for 2021.
 The award is sponsored by the NASSP, in affiliation with the U.S. Department of State Office of Overseas Schools.